Krasen007/SearchPopup/README.md

 # Search Popup Extension for Text Selection

-A modern browser extension that displays a smart popup menu when you select text on any webpage.
+A high-performance browser extension that displays a smart popup menu when you select text on any webpage.
 Instantly search, copy, or convert selected text — including units and currencies — right from the popup.
+Features advanced DOM caching, pre-compiled regex patterns, and optimized memory management for lightning-fast performance.
 The extension adapts its theme to match the page (light/dark) and works on all websites.

 ## Features